-USING ROPES: Wrapping a rope around your hand will incur point deductions.
-Always hold coiled rope in your hand.
-Keep ropes a distance from your horse so they avoid getting tied up in them.
+USING ROPES: Always hold rope in a figure 8, not coiled around your hand.
+Keep rope a distance from your equine so they avoid getting tangled up in them.
 Never dally rope on the saddle horn.
 A half dally providing leverage is acceptable.

-JUMP - Rider should have eyes forward, seat raised forward out of the saddle, heals down with feet under them (not swayed back), and hands forward giving the horse his head.
+JUMP - Rider should have eyes forward, seat raised forward out of the saddle, heals down with feet under them (not swayed back), and hands forward giving the equine his head.

-TURN ON HAUNCHES - Hind hooves should remain relatively in place as the front end of the equine maneuvers around.
+TURN ON HAUNCHES (Yield Fore)- A hind hoof should remain relatively in place as the front end of the equine maneuvers around.

-TURN ON FOREHAND - Front hooves should remain relatively in place while the hind end maneuvers around the front end.
+TURN ON FOREHAND (Yield Hind) - A front hoof should remain relatively in place while the hind end maneuvers around.

-- Penalty for handler standing in front of horse or an unsafe position.
+- Penalty for handler standing in front of equine or an unsafe position.

-- Penalty for horse not going where handler is sending them.
+- Penalty for equine not going where handler is sending them.

-- Horse should move freely on lead line and stop with ease, no pulling.
+- Equine should move freely on leadline and stop with ease, no pulling.

-- Penalize use of reins/bit that cause horses to raise or throw head up, gaping mouths, hollowed out backs etc.
+- Penalty will occur if use of reins/bit causes equine to raise or throw head up, gaping mouths, hollowed-out back etc.

-- Reward rider that allows horse full use of his head, neck, and eyesight to negotiate obstacles, especially on the trail; hills, ravines, down-fall etc.
+- Rider should allow horse full use of his head, neck, and eyesight to negotiate obstacles, especially on the trail; hills, ravines, down-fall etc.

-- Reward rider for using one hand on a leverage/shank bit effectively with finesse.
+- Rider should use one hand on a leverage/shank bit for an optimum score.

 ALWAYS PLAN YOUR OBSTACLE!

-Examples: If you are required to pick up a an item, situate your horse to minimize leaning (causing unbalance and risk); If you are required to turn on the haunch in a box, pay attention to place your horse's hind feet towards the center of the box so the front feet can maneuver around the haunch without touching the box.
+- If you are required to turn on the haunch in a box, pay attention to position your equine's hind feet towards the center of the box so the front feet can maneuver around the haunch without touching the box.